RewardBench 2: Advancing Reward Model Evaluation: Analysis of Downstream Evaluations

 \section{Analysis of Downstream Evaluations}

 A good benchmark for RMs should predict an RM's performance in downstream applications, saving the cost of running full downstream experiments.
-Recent work has explored if accuracy-based RM benchmarks are correlated with downstream performance at all~\cite{wen2024rethinking,razin2025makes}; ~\cite{razin2025makes} finds that in addition to overall RM accuracy, the variance in scores that a RM assigns to a policy model's outputs to a given prompt also affects an RM's performance in RLHF algorithms.
+Recent work has explored if accuracy-based RM benchmarks are correlated with downstream performance at all~\citep{wen2024rethinking}, and~\citet{razin2025makes} finds that in addition to overall RM accuracy, the variance in scores that a RM assigns to a policy model's outputs to a given prompt also affects an RM's performance in RLHF algorithms.

-We investigate our benchmark's correlation with downstream performance by looking at two important use cases of RMs: best-of-N (BoN) inference time sampling, and training with RLHF.
+We investigate \evalname's correlation with downstream performance by looking at two important use cases of RMs: best-of-N (BoN) inference time sampling, and RLHF training.
 We find that our benchmark is strongly predictive of RM performance in best-of-N sampling, and we identify an important factor affecting a RM's performance in RLHF: whether or not the policy model and RM come from the same model lineage.